pynbody/topsy/README.md

 ----------

-If you have stars in your simulation, you can try rendering using pynbody's SSP tables, using the command-line flag `--rgb`, e.g.
+If you have stars in your simulation, you can try rendering using pynbody's SSP tables, using the command-line flag `--render-mode rgb`, or by selecting the RGB option in the colormap.
+Make sure you are visualising stars rather than any other particles e.g.

 ```
-topsy -c halo-1 -p s --rgb my_simulation
+topsy -c halo-1 -p s --render-mode rgb my_simulation
 ```

-Even better, if you have an HDR display (e.g. recent Macbook Pros), you can use the `--hdr` flag to render in HDR mode.
+Even better, if you have an HDR display (e.g. recent Macbook Pros), you can use the `--render-mode rgb-hdr` flag to render in HDR mode.
 Note in HDR mode that the magnitude range specified applies to the SDR range, i.e. HDR brightnesses extend beyond the specified maximum surface brightness limit.
 The exact brightest magntiude that can be displayed will depend on your display hardware.